“It is really exciting to get to work with talent who I would have watched or looked up to when I was younger.”

 My goals are to identify and sign new talent who have the potential to grow and expand their brand.
 I want to make sure I’m bringing value to the talent whether that’s getting them a large brand deal they are really excited about or working with them to further their business.
 I’ve helped talent with everything from improving SEO on their blog to setting up their first LLC.
 It’s important to me that I’m adding value in all aspects of their brand.

-What brings you the most joy in your role?
+What brings you the most joy as a Talent Manager?

 It is really exciting to get to work with talent who I would have watched or looked up to when I was younger.
 I love working with Keegan Acton because she is exactly what I watched when I was growing up.
 Watching her grind and work really hard and knowing that I can help guide her gives me a great sense of accomplishment.

-What frustrates you the most in your role?
+What frustrates you the most as a Talent Manager?

 It’s frustrating when companies don’t see the value of engaging an influencer but would pay an exorbitant amount of money without a second thought for a television commercial during a major sporting event.
 I wish they would take the time to more fully understand influencers and how their followers can directly impact their target audience.